Azure/iot-central-firmware/README.md

 - [Azure MXChip IoT DevKit (AZ3166)](./AZ3166)
 - [Raspberry Pi 2/3](./RaspberryPi)

+## Previous Releases

+You can access to previous releases from https://github.com/Microsoft/microsoft-iot-central-firmware/releases

 ## Status

 This project is in active development.
 Check our roadmap below; (have an idea? create an issue on this repo.)